gwuen/arch-audit-gtk/README.md

 ## Themes

-There are currently 3 themes that you may pick from:
+There are currently four themes that you may pick from:
 - `default`
 - `nocolor`
+- `symbolic`
 - `classic`

 You can set this by creating a config file at one of the following locations: